-How to create a simple DIY stick craft …
+How to create a simple DIY cinnamon stick Christmas ornament…

 Here’s a quick video on the process.
 We learned a number of things as we were doing this project that we’d alter for next time, so read more about that in the written directions below the supply list!

-Supplies needed to make Christmas Tree Cinnamon Ornaments Stick Craft:
+Supplies for Christmas Tree Cinnamon Ornaments Stick Craft

 - ribbon of choice (thin in width, and the stiffer the better)